-Another particularity of the urban environment is its artificial microclimate, which is warmer and drier than its surroundings.
+Another particularity of the urban environment is its artificial microclimate, which is warmer and drier than its surrounding areas.
 This phenomenon called “urban heat island” (Figure 1) is due to human activities concentrated in cities, some of which produce a lot of heat, such as factories, vehicle engines, building heating, air conditioning, hot water circulating in sewers, etc. It is also the result of waterproofing urban soils that absorb solar radiation and then return it as heat, something that plant covered soils do not do.

 Other sources of pollution are light and noise pollution that cause serious damage to sensitive species (see What is the ecological impact of light pollution?).
 An example is bats, whose behaviour changes because of artificial light at night.
 Some very common species hunt insects attracted to the halos of streetlights.
-Other rarer species are very frightened and flee the cities for better preserved spaces.
+Other more rare species are very frightened and flee the cities for better preserved spaces.

 In addition to the abiotic characteristics of the urban environment mentioned above, urban sites are subject to strong direct pressures due to the high concentration of urban dwellers on small areas: the soils are trampled and compacted.
 The concentration of animal and plant species in small areas leads them to more intense relationships, whether they are predation, competition, facilitation,… Epidemics are more violent and serious even if the microorganisms are less diversified in the city centre.